dvidelabs/flatcc/README.md

         clang-format -style="WebKit" | \
     	grep "^static.* reflection_Object_\w*(" | \
         cut -f 1 -d '{' | \
-        grep -v deprecated
+        grep -v deprecated | \
+        sed 's/__tmp//g' \

 The WebKit style of clang-format ensures that parameters and the return type are all placed on the same line.
 Grep extracts the function headers and cut strips function bodies starting on the same line.
+Sed stripts `__tmp` suffix from parameter names used to avoid macro name conflicts.

 The above is not guaranteed to always work as output may change, but it should go a long way.